ocaml/dune/doc/papers/ocaml-2021/memo.md

 ## Acknowledgements

-We thank Rudi Horn, Rudi Grinberg, Emilio Jesús Gallego Arias, and other Dune developers for their contributions to Memo and Dune.
-We are also grateful to Armaël Guéneau for helping us integrate the incremental cycle detection library in Memo.
+We thank Jeremie Dimino for driving the design of Memo and for his work on incrementalising Dune.
+We are also grateful to Rudi Horn, Rudi Grinberg, Emilio Jesús Gallego Arias and other Dune developers for their many contributions, and to Armaël Guéneau for helping us integrate the incremental cycle detection library in Memo.

 # References